michanto/cdk-orchestration/API.md

 Node console logger.

 Provides scoped logging to a construct.
+This means the Logger applies to the construct it was added to, and all descendent constructs in the tree.
+Can be overridden by adding a Logger to a descendent construct, or replacing the Logger on a construct.

 #### Initializers <a name="Initializers" id="@michanto/cdk-orchestration.Logger.Initializer"></a>